Quantum-secure message authentication via blind-unforgeability: Summary of results

 \paragraph{Hash-and-MAC.}

 Consider the following natural variation on the blind-forgery experiment.
 To blind $F : X \to Y$, we first select a hash function $h : X \to Z$ and a blinding set $B_\epsilon \subseteq Z$; we then declare that $F$ will be blinded on $x \in X$ whenever $h(x) \in B_\epsilon$.
 We refer to this as ``hash-blinding.''
-We say that a hash function $h$ is a \emph{\bfilter} if, for every oracle function $F$, no QPT can distinguish between an oracle that has been hash-blinded with $h$, and an oracle that has been blinded in the usual sense.
+We call $h$ a \bfilter if, for every oracle function $F$, no QPT can distinguish between an oracle that has been hash-blinded with $h$, and an oracle that has been blinded in the usual sense.
+Recall the notion of \emph{collapsing} from \cite{Unruh16a}.

-Recall that the notion of collapsing hash~\cite{Unruh16a} is a quantum analogue of classical collision-resistance, which plays an important role in the construction of post-quantum digital signatures.

 \begin{theorem} Let $h : X \to Y$ be a hash function.
-If $h$ is a \bfilter, then it is also collapsing.
+If $h$ is \bfilter, then it is also collapsing.
 Moreover, against adversaries with classical oracle access, $h$ is a \bfilter if and only if it is collision-resistant. \end{theorem}

 We apply this new notion to show security of the Hash-and-MAC construction $\Pi^h = (\Mac^h, \Ver^h)$ with $\Mac^h_k (m): = \Mac_k(h(m))$.

 \begin{theorem} Let $\Pi = (\Mac_k, \Ver_k)$ be a \BU-secure MAC with $\Mac_k : X \to Y$, and let $h: Z \to X$ a \bfilter.
 Then $\Pi^h$ is a \BU-secure MAC. \end{theorem}